BrenoFariasdaSilva/University/Distributed Systems/Activity 02 - UDP Socket Programming/Peer-to-Peer Chat/README.md

 @date 24/04/2023
 @last update 28/04/2021
 @[repository](https://github.com/BrenoFariasdaSilva/University/tree/main/Distributed%20Systems/Activity%2002%20-%20UDP%20Socket%20Programming/Peer-to-Peer%20Chat)
+@**ToDo**: Get port number randomly in order to have multiple users.
+**@Aditional**: Optional TCP server for holding the peers list, like nickname and IP address.
+**@Aditional**: After closing the program, the TCP should remove the peer from the list.
+**@Aditional**: Every 2 seconds, the TCP should send a message to the peers to check if there is any modification in the list or the peers can also send a message to the TCP to check if there is any modification in the list.
+**@Aditional**: Make emoticons work using icons.
+@**QuickNote**: Everything that is with ## is related to the Optional TCP server.
 Programming a UDP socket peer-to-peer (P2P) connection to send messages between it's peers.
 As it is a UDP connection, a well-known header is needed to be implemented in order to make the communication possible.
 | Message Type (1 byte) | Nick Size (1 byte) | Nick (1-64 bytes) |